jessesquires/jessesquires.com/_posts/2021-03-02-how-to-reboot-touch-bar-without-rebooting-macbook.md

 The first thing I tried was logging out and logging in again, but of course that did not work.
 I assume that was because the Touch Bar is [powered by bridgeOS]({{ site.url }}{% post_url 2020-12-22-obscure-bridgeos-crash %}), thus logging out of macOS had no effect.

 I cannot wait until there is an option to get a MacBook Pro [without a Touch Bar]({{ site.url }}{% post_url 2020-07-08-best-touch-bar-configuration-for-people-who-hate-the-touch-bar %}).

+{% include break.html %}

+**UPDATE:** [Alex Persian mentioned](https://mobile.twitter.com/alex_persian/status/1367119114775498755) on Twitter that you can also use `sudo killall ControlStrip` and `sudo pkill "Touch Bar agent"`.
+However, it is not clear how these relate to `TouchBarServer`.
+Are they child processes of `TouchBarServer`?
+Who knows.
+In my brief testing, `sudo killall ControlStrip` appears to have the same effect as `sudo killall TouchBarServer`, while `sudo pkill "Touch Bar agent"` does not seem to do anything.

+My plan (and recommendation) is to use only `sudo killall TouchBarServer` for now, and if that does not always fix the Touch Bar freezing, then try these other options.